Sprinklr (NYSE:CXM) Releases FY 2022 Earnings Guidance

-Several equities research analysts have recently weighed in on the company.
+CXM has been the topic of a number of research reports.
+Oppenheimer initiated coverage on Sprinklr in a research report on Monday, July 19th.
+They set an outperform rating and a $29.00 price target on the stock.
+JMP Securities assumed coverage on Sprinklr in a research report on Monday, July 19th.
+They set an outperform rating and a $27.00 price target on the stock.
 Morgan Stanley assumed coverage on Sprinklr in a research report on Monday, July 19th.
-They set an equal weight rating and a $22.00 price target on the stock.
-Oppenheimer assumed coverage on Sprinklr in a research report on Monday, July 19th.
-They set an outperform rating and a $29.00 price target on the stock.
-Stifel Nicolaus began coverage on Sprinklr in a research report on Monday, July 19th.
-They set a buy rating and a $26.00 price target on the stock.
-Citigroup began coverage on shares of Sprinklr in a research report on Monday, July 19th.
-They issued a neutral rating and a $23.00 price objective on the stock.
-Finally, Barclays upped their price objective on shares of Sprinklr from $26.00 to $27.00 and gave the stock an overweight rating in a research report on Friday, September 10th.
-Four analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-According to MarketBeat, the stock has a consensus rating of Buy and an average target price of $23.97.
+They issued an equal weight rating and a $22.00 target price on the stock.
+Stifel Nicolaus assumed coverage on Sprinklr in a research report on Monday, July 19th.
+They issued a buy rating and a $26.00 target price on the stock.
+Finally, Wells Fargo & Company lowered their target price on Sprinklr from $21.00 to $20.00 and set an equal weight rating on the stock in a research report on Friday, September 10th.
+Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, Sprinklr currently has a consensus rating of Buy and a consensus target price of $23.97.

 Sprinklr, Inc develops and provides a cloud-based unified customer experience management platform for enterprises worldwide.
 It enables organizations to do marketing, advertising, research, care, sales, and engagement across modern channels, including social, messaging, chat, and text through its unified customer experience management software platform.